palahmd/drl_mi_quadcopter/README.md

 * vulkan, minizip and ffmpeg:
   * `sudo apt install minizip ffmpeg`
   * vulkan: https://linuxconfig.org/install-and-test-vulkan-on-linux
-* PyTorch and cuda: follow the instructions on https://pytorch.org/get-started/locally/
+* PyTorch and cuda: follow the instructions on https://pytorch.org/get-started/locally/.
+If using graphics card for training acceleration, make sure you have min.
+2 GB VRAM.

 ### Setup of RaiSim
 Execute the following lines to download and setup RaiSim.
 It is recommended into clone the raisimLib repository to the home folder.
 ```commandline